 After seeing everybody’s top 5 projects, I thought it would be fun to do the same.
-It always interesting to look back at what you made and see how far you came in a year.
-Also, it gives you an opportunity to reflect and also provides a snapshot of what you sewed in 2016.
+It was always interesting to look back at what you made and see how far you came in a year.
+Also, it’s nice opportunity to reflect and provides a snapshot of what you sewed in 2016.
 So here my 2016 year in review.

 The top project is my refashion tank top; this one was surprising as it was just something I quickly made without putting a lot of thought into it.
-It works do well, it the right length, the right colour and is one of those rare items of clothing that you can just throw on and easily dress it up or down.
+It does work well, it is the right length, the right colour and is one of those rare items of clothing that you can just throw on and easily dress it up or down.
 I wore it well into the fall and even as I write this I’m wearing it under a sweater.

 Favourite Thing To Make